Aarushi1s/Portfolio/README.md

-# Aarushi Sharma – Data Analyst Portfolio
+# Aarushi Sharma – Portfolio
 *Data Analyst | Skilled in SQL, Python, BI Tools | Bridging data and decision-making with clarity and precision*

 ## About